Adam Tooze: Where Are We Post-Global Financial Crisis?

 Looking forward, Tooze predicts “all things hinge on China.”
 Despite crises in some emerging markets over the last few years — Brazil, Russia, Turkey, Egypt, and Argentina among them — China’s growth machine continued to roll.
 So there was no aggregating event to cause a global calamity.

 The main concern is the level of excess private debt in China, currently at historically unprecedented levels, Tooze said.
 He compared China’s credit boom (in the chart below) with other credit bubbles that ended badly.
-He highlighted that the UK banking sector has by far the heaviest exposure to Hong Kong and China in general — much more than the United States, Japan, or Europe.
+He highlighted that the UK banking sector has by far the heaviest exposure to China (including Hong Kong SAR and the mainland) in general — much more than the United States, Japan, or Europe.

 Although the Chinese have not slowed their credit bubble, Tooze noted, they have shown an ability to massively restructure their banking sector in the past — in 1998–2005, for example, and more recently to shrink their shadow banking segment.
 As for the outlook for the global economy, a lot rides on how China manages its current credit situation.